By Ted Lipien for Cold War Radio Museum

 When others in the Roosevelt administration apparently decided that for reasons of preserving the support of Polish-American voters for President Roosevelt and the Democratic Party it would be wiser not to give official U.S. government publicity to Orlemanski-Stalin meeting, Sherwood sent a confidential cable from London expressing his dismay and suggesting that publicizing the Polish-American priest’s meeting with Stalin could help fight the fear of communism among Americans.

 We are eager to learn the cause for not playing up Orlemenski [sic], which I feel is material most effective for fighting the bogey of Bolshevism.
 His unofficial status would have to be emphasized, of course.”

-If the Voice of America were to give extensive publicity to the Lange-Orlemanski trip to Moscow it would have been good propaganda for the Soviets because any criticism of Stalin and the Soviet Union was banned in VOA broadcasts and in OWI’s other propaganda materials.
+If the Voice of America were to give extensive publicity to the Lange-Orlemanski trip to Moscow, it would have been more good propaganda for the Soviets.
+Any criticism of Stalin and the Soviet Union was banned in VOA broadcasts and in OWI’s other propaganda materials.
 As former VOA chief news writer and editor Howard Fast pointed out in his memoir:

 Stefan Arski As Anti-U.S. Propagandist in Poland